RAG as a Service | Managed Enterprise RAG

 04

-Production deployment with retrieval quality monitoring, answer confidence tracking, and query logging activated on launch day.
-8 weeks of post-launch support included in every project.
+The validated first use case goes to production with retrieval quality monitoring, answer confidence tracking, and query logging activated on launch day.
+This is the first shippable slice, not the finished platform.
+8 weeks of post-launch support are included, then we expand sources and use cases as the system earns trust.

 Why us